-It's been about two and a half years since Apple's 12in MacBook was last updated (back in June 2017), and the company officially discontinued it in July 2019.
-It doesn't look like there's much of a future for the petite super-slim laptop now that Apple is focusing its attention on the Air instead, but there is known to be work underway at Apple to create a Mac that uses an Apple-made processor, and it might just be the MacBook that this new chip premieres in.
+It will soon be three years since Apple's 12in MacBook was last updated (back in June 2017), and the company officially discontinued it in July 2019.
+You might think that there is no future for the petite super-slim laptop now that Apple is focusing its attention on the Air instead, but there is known to be work underway at Apple to create a Mac that uses an Apple-made processor, and it might just be the MacBook that this new chip premieres in.
 This new MacBook could arrive this year according to a normally-accurate Apple analyst.

 This would be the first major transition since Apple moved from PowerPC chips co-developed with IBM and Motorola to Intel in 2006.

 Read on to find out more about Apple's plans to start using ARM rather than Intel chips in some of its Macs.
 We'll address the release date of this new Mac that could be capable of running both iOS and macOS, its price and what we know so far about these next-gen Apple-made processors.